Why Zimbabwe - What to expect

 Matusadona National Park and Lake Kariba

 Lake Kariba is a large artificial lake and lies in the mainly untouched territory of the Matusadona National Park in the northeast of the country.
 Here you experience the charm and magic of this lake, which is surrounded by majestic hills and savannah.
-The park boasts a dense population of wild animals and is particularly known for its rhino population.
+The park boasts a dense population of wild animals.
 Due to its location you could experience classic safaris by vehicle or by foot and boat safaris are especially good to view the wildlife on the shore of the lake.

 Did you know...